TWUOnline/orientation/wordpress-setup.md

 * create a site on your own URL,
 * create a category called 'TWU Online' and copy the slug to your clipboard.

+##### Blog

+Once you have registered your site and received confirmation, create your first post and introduce yourself to others taking this course.
+Tell us a little bit about yourself, or, tell us about your pets.
+Remember to be aware that your posts are public on the web, but that you can determine levels of privacy that make sense for you.
+Make sure that you add your post to the category ''TWU Online' and a new category called 'Hi'.